securitydatspring2019/week-03-A10-continued/README.md

 $ env LOG_PATH=$HOME/mylogfile.txt java -jar logger.jar
 ```

+To start the program in a separate process look [here](https://www.maketecheasier.com/run-bash-commands-background-linux/)

 ### Common Environmental and Shell Variables

 Some environmental and shell variables are very useful and are referenced fairly often.